grantcotherman/BL_WaitTimePrediction/README.md

 ![BL_FeatureImportance](https://github.com/grantcotherman/BL_WaitTimePrediction/assets/94634170/b68b17b3-f57a-4013-8843-d76adef6ae6b)

-## Full Project Write-Up
+## Project Write-Up

 ### Data Cleaning and Preparation
 After retrieving the wait time and feature data from https://touringplans.com, I first looked at the data dictionary to gain insight into the features and then opened up the features dataset in excel.
 In excel, I removed the features that were related to parks outside of the Magic Kingdom park, which is where this ride is, along with some values that were highly unlikely to contribute to the predictions and values that would be unknown in a prediction scenario.
 After this first round of removal, I opened up and combined the datasets in a Jupyter Notebook.
 Using pandas commands, I got looked at the datatypes and used the describe command to better understand the target variable (wait-time).
 Afterwards, I continued the eploratory analysis by generating visualizations with Matplotlib and Seaborn.
-See the visualizations below -
+See a few of the visualizations below -

 ![Box_Whisker](https://github.com/grantcotherman/BL_WaitTimePrediction/assets/94634170/d951baa3-693f-45c2-8b16-04e40fd65e67)